 Another major advantage of galvanized steel is its low cost.

-So if you buy any steel tube greenhouse, make sure the steel is heavy-duty galvanized steel or stainless steel tubes that’ll protect it from normal humid and corrosive (fertilizer salts) atmosphere of a greenhouse.
+So if you buy any steel tube greenhouse, make sure the steel is heavy-duty galvanized steel or stainless steel tubes that’ll protect it from the normal humid and corrosive (fertilizer salts) atmosphere inside the greenhouse.

-Aluminum: Aluminum is the most expensive, and most beautiful and sustainable framing option for greenhouses.
+Aluminum is the most expensive, most beautiful, and sustainable framing option for greenhouses.

 They have a higher initial cost, but they pay for themselves later with the premium look and longest possible lasting as they’ll never rust, rot, or break down from UV rays.